orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 In echoes2, the controller is a class and it's exported.
 The default properties are defined and initiated in the class definition.

-The &#8220;**video**" property with the &#8220;**@Input()**" annotation is optionally defined here (just to make a point).
-This definition can be either instead of the &#8220;**inputs**" array in the component definition.
+The "**video**" property with the "**@Input()**" annotation is optionally defined here (just to make a point).
+This definition can be either instead of the "**inputs**" array in the component definition.
 However, defining it here with the correct type, will aid if the code editor is content aware and supports Typescript parsing.
-The same goes for the events that are defined with &#8220;EventEmitter".
+The same goes for the events that are defined with "EventEmitter".

-In angular2, access to the external bind property &#8220;media", can be accessed in &#8220;**ngOnInit**" **hook method** (ng2 terminology) rather than in the constructor.
+In angular2, access to the external bind property "media", can be accessed in "**ngOnInit**" **hook method** (ng2 terminology) rather than in the constructor.
 The 2 string properties, likeCount and viewCount are converted to numbers, so it can be formatted later in the template using Angular (+2) pipes (the equivalent to AngularJS filters).

 ```typescript
 export class YoutubeMedia {